-- Rule 22.
-One-sixth (1/6) of the members present may demand a call of the house at any time before the house has divided or the voting has commenced by years and nays. - (A) Doors to be Closed.
-When call of the house has been ordered, the sergeant at arms shall close and lock the doors, and no member shall be allowed to leave the chamber: Provided, That the rules committee shall be allowed to meet, upon request of the speaker, while the house stands at ease: And Provided Further, That the speaker may permit members to use such portions of the fourth floor as may be properly secured.
+Rule 22.
+One-sixth (1/6) of the members present may demand a call of the house at any time before the house has divided or the voting has commenced by yeas and nays.

-(B) Sergeant at Arms to Bring in the Absentees.
+- (A) DOORS TO BE CLOSED.
+When call of the house has been ordered, the sergeant at arms shall close and lock the doors, and no member shall be allowed to leave the chamber: PRO-VIDED, That the rules committee shall be allowed to meet, upon request of the speaker, while the house stands at ease: AND PROVIDED FURTHER, That the speaker may permit members to use such portions of the fourth floor as may be properly secured. - (B) SERGEANT AT ARMS TO BRING IN THE ABSENTEES.
 The clerk shall immediately call a roll of the members and note the absentees, whose names shall be read and entered upon the journal in such manner as to show who are excused and who are absent without leave.